 Tuition and Fees

 Tuition and fees will be assessed by the institutions in which students are enrolled, not by Lorain County Community College.
-Current Tuition rates are listed on this web site, but students should contact the university for current tuition and fees.
+Students should contact the university for current tuition and fees.
 Complete information about payment and refund policies is available from the partnership representatives.

 Frequently Asked Questions